rasinmuhammed/fastapi-matrix-admin/CONTRIBUTING.md

 - FastAPI Shadow Admin version: (e.g., 0.1.0)

 **Steps to Reproduce:**
-1. Install with `pip install fastapi-shadcn-admin`
+1. Install with `pip install fastapi-matrix-admin`
 2. Create this model: ...
 3. Register with: ...
 4. Error occurs when: ...